Vehicle & Driver · Load Loss & Securement

 Any vehicle with deposits of mud, rock, or other debris on the vehicle's body, fenders, frame, undercarriage, wheels, or tires shall be cleaned of such material before the operation of the vehicle on a paved public highway.
 A broom and shovel should be carried in the truck to accomplish this cleaning.

 If the load is a type of material that will be blown from the vehicle while the vehicle is in motion, then that type of load shall be covered to prevent this from occurring.

 The six (6) inches of freeboard shall be maintained, if the load is not covered, after the load has had an opportunity to settle.
 See RCW 46.61.655.

 For additional load and product specific load information click on the Federal Motor Carrier Safety Administration's Cargo Securement Rules link at: www.fmcsa.dot.gov/rules-regulations/truck/vehicle/cs-policy.htm

 If you have witnessed or been a victim of a lost load you can call 911 or the Washington State Patrol and provide the following information that is needed by law enforcement:

-If you have witnessed or been the victim of a lost load or observed an unsecured load, you can report Loss of Load Online.
+If you have witnessed or been the victim of a lost load, or observed an unsecured load, you can report it by completing the Loss of Load Online form.

 This Web site is set up for citizens to report loss of loads and provide the WSP with detailed information about the area(s) where loss of load violations are occurring.
 Your information will be forwarded to the appropriate WSP personnel so our Troopers and Officers may focus their enforcement efforts in the area(s) they are most needed.